Find out what employers are looking for.

 Click here to read an interview on our blog with Mary Joseph

-Mary practiced immigration law from 1986 until 2004 with an emphasis on refugee law and skilled and domestic workers.
-She was also Vice Chair of the Canadian Bar Association – Ontario in Immigration as well as the founder and Editor of their Immigration newsletter.
-She was one of the original pioneers of same sex immigration for Canada.
-Since 2002 until her retirement in 2018, Mary practiced collaborative family law exclusively.
-She was also Ordained by the Universal Fellowship of Metropolitan Community Churches in 1999 and has been a part-time pastor and mission strategist for the United Church of Canada until her retirement at the end of 2018.
+Mary practised immigration law from 1986 until 2004, with an emphasis on refugee law and skilled and domestic workers.
+She was also Vice Chair of the Canadian Bar Association – Ontario in Immigration as well as the founder and editor of their immigration newsletter.
+She was one of the original pioneers of same-sex immigration for Canada.
+From 2002 until her retirement in 2018, Mary practised collaborative family law exclusively.
+She was also ordained by the Universal Fellowship of Metropolitan Community Churches in 1999 and was a part-time pastor and mission strategist for the United Church of Canada until her retirement at the end of 2018.

 Mary holds a college diploma from Niagara College, Bachelor of Arts from Brock University, a Juris Doctor from Osgoode Hall Law School and Masters of Divinity from Victoria University at University of Toronto.